instaagroup/instaadownload/README.md

 # instaadownload

+Requirements:
+- Python 3
+- FFMPEG (installed and added to the PATH variable)

 Setup:
 1. Clone the repo
 2. Edit the InstagramDownloader.py file.
 At the bottom should be a username and a password variable